 The question remains: where can you go trekking in Swat Valley?

 I’ll be the first to admit that we’re not particularly skillful adventurers, and trekking is far from our forte.
 However, we did embark on several day treks (some successful, others… not so much) around Kalam, a popular town in the north of Swat Valley.

-There are plenty of treks both short and long that start in or around Kalam.
-In the name of sharing information and encouraging others to get outside and get movin’, here’s a guide to two different day treks around Kalam in Swat Valley, and useful information regarding travel and trekking in Swat Valley, Pakistan.
+There are plenty of treks both short and long that start in or around Kalam Valley.
+In the name of sharing information and encouraging others to get outside and get movin’, here’s a guide to two different day treks around Kalam Valley in Swat, and useful information regarding travel and trekking in Swat Valley, Pakistan.

 Day trek to Kandol and/or Spinkhor Lake

 - Difficulty: Easy to moderate